Recker011/COS40006_ProjectB_backendserver/Endpoint-List.md

 3. Backup and maintenance utilities
 4. SEO-related endpoints

-All these endpoints can be implemented using the existing database schema without any modifications.
-The schema is well-designed with proper relationships and supports multilingual content, role-based access control, and comprehensive content management.
+All endpoints except the new Comments endpoints can be implemented using the existing database schema.
+The Comments endpoints require the new `comments` table described in the database documentation, while the rest of the schema continues to support multilingual content, role-based access control, and comprehensive content management.